Emydura gunaleni

 Emydura gunaleni is a species of Australasian short-necked turtle that is endemic to New Guinea.
 The specific epithet gunaleni honours Danny Gunalen, who was instrumental in recognising the distinctive nature of the species and in procuring specimens.

 Distribution

-The species occurs in Western New Guinea.
-The type locality is the Kais River in South Sorong Regency.
+The species is found in Western New Guinea.
+The type locality for this species is located in the Kais River in the South Sorong Regency.